ptibv/.github/pull_request_template.md

 Remember to merge locally and to version bump accordingly.

 Please also run the unit tests before your final push to avoid breaking the build.

+[^1]: Items are allowed to be removed by the author if they deem them not applicable.